CSCI 1070 Introduction to Computer Science: Taming Big Data

 You will also be asked to do a semester software project related to some topic we cover in the course, accounting for 25% of your final grade.
 I'll give you some ideas as we approach the middle of the semester.
 Since we'll cover a lot of different things, this is a good opportunity for you to explore some particular topic in greater depth.

-Finally, we'll have a machine learning "bakeoff" toward the end of the semester, where teams of students will work together to solve a fixed machine learning problem of my choosing.
+Finally, we'll have a machine learning "bakeoff" toward the end of the semester, where in which you will do your best to solve a fixed machine learning problem of my choosing.
 I'll provide you with labeled training data for you to learn from, and then we will evaluate your algorithm against a hidden test set.
-Prizes will be awarded to the winning team.
 The bakeoff will count for 25% of your final grade.

 Academic Integrity Statement